httpwg/http-extensions/draft-ietf-httpbis-replay.md

 An intermediary that forwards a request prior to the completion of the TLS handshake MUST send it with the `Early-Data` header field set to "1" (i.e., it adds it if not present in the request).
-This is also true if the intermediary might have forwarded the request prior to handshake completion (see
-{{be-consistent}} for details).
+An intermediary MUST use the `Early-Data` header field if it might have forwarded the request prior to handshake completion (see {{be-consistent}} for details).

 An intermediary MUST NOT remove this header field if it is present in a request.